Cecil Beaton: Photography

 Beaton had a major influence on and relationship with Angus McBean and David Bailey.
 McBean was a well-known portrait photographer of his era.
 Later in his career, his work was influenced by Beaton.
 Bailey was influenced by Beaton when they met while working for British Vogue in the early 1960s.
 Bailey's use of square format (6x6) images is similar to Beaton's own working patterns.

 In 1968, the National Portrait Gallery in London mounted its inaugural photographic exhibition Beaton Portraits 1928-68.
-Furthermore, it was the first time a retrospective for a living photographer's work was shown at a British national museum.
+Furthermore, it was the first time a retrospective of a living photographer's work was shown at a British national museum.
 The exhibition, which was viewed by over 80,000 people, featured themed rooms with photographs of the royal family, war heroes, authors, composers, and celebrities.
 The exhibition travelled to the United States and was displayed as 600 Faces by Beaton 1928-69 at the Museum of the City of New York in 1969.
-A week before the New York opening, Beaton photographed Andy Warhol and members of his Factory as a last-minute addition to the show.
+Just weeks before the New York opening, Beaton photographed Andy Warhol and members of his Factory as a last-minute addition to the show.
+The exhibition proved so popular that it was extended for a month and subsequently toured the country under museum auspices.

+In November 1977, Beaton came out of retirement to photograph a Bill Blass design for an advertisement published in Vogue, Harper's Bazaar, Town & Country, and The New Yorker in February 1978.

+In 2025, a scrapbook assembled by darkroom assistant Roland Haupt of unpublished photographs by Beaton and Lee Miller surfaced from a private collection; photography dealer Michael Hoppen arranged the sale of the scrapbook to the University of Oxford's Bodleian Libraries in April 2026.
+The scrapbook includes Beaton's pictures of North Africa, as well as theatre sets and newspaper cuttings.